bryan-hoang/aoc-cli-node/README.md

 PRs accepted.

-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+Small note: if editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License